DEFRA/gwa-notification-sender/README.md

 ### Pre-requisites

-The function app uses Azure Storage, specifically blobs and queues.
+The app uses Azure Storage, specifically blobs and queues.
 When working locally [Azurite](https://github.com/Azure/Azurite) can be used to emulate storage.
 Follow the